UPDATED: Hilliard council gives OK to set Grener land up for data center

 Further, if the parcel were sold and used as a data center, it no longer would be tax-exempt, as it currently is while owned by the city and the school district, Meadows said.

-For a data center, the city would not need to invest in the infrastructure to improve roads in the area that otherwise would be required to accommodate a sports complex, Meadows said.
+As a data center, the city would not need to invest in the infrastructure to improve roads in the area that otherwise would be required to accommodate a sports complex, Meadows said.

 The action taken July 13 only rezones the land to allow for a data center.
 An end-user still would be required to reach a real-estate agreement with the city and the school district and would submit a final development plan to the city’s planning and zoning commission, Meadows said.